cassidytucker/Elk-Stack-Project/README.md

 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 There is a section in the /etc/ansible/host file where you can put each Virtual Machine with a specific group

--Which URL do you navigate to in order to check that the ELK server is running?
+Which URL do you navigate to in order to check that the ELK server is running?
 -http://23.99.80.187:5601/app/kibana#/home